aritram1/software-blogs/multithreading.md

 }
 ```

-### Sync Approach
+## Sync Approach
 In the synchronous approach, tasks are executed one after another in a sequential manner.
-This ensures simplicity but will lead to increased execution time.
+This ensures simplicity but will lead to main thread waiting, increasing overall execution time.

 ```
 // Sync approach